nielsgreniman/nielsgreniman/README.md

 ### Hi there 👋

+- I'm currently studying computer science at the University of Copenhagen.
+- I'm looking for a job in Jutland (Denmark) near Kolding - also available to remote work.
+- I'm particularly interested in software devolepment for the greater good.
+- I like to communicate with people
+- I'm always eager to learn new stuff!
+- Have a look on some of my public repositories to get insight into my interests and programming skills.

 <!--
 **nielsgreniman/nielsgreniman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.